ishantagarwal00/crypto-wallet-collector/README.md

 ## Usage Guide

-### 1. Generate a New Wallet
+### 1. Create a New Wallet

 1. Enter a strong password (minimum 8 characters)
-2. Click "Generate Wallet"
+2. Click "Create Wallet"
 3. Your new wallet will appear in the list below

 ### 2. View Private Keys